League City Real Estate Guide

 League City Home Tax Rate

-Understanding the property tax structure in League City is a critical step in the home-buying process.
-Your total property tax bill is a sum of rates from different taxing authorities.
-The three main entities are the City of League City, Galveston County, and the Clear Creek Independent School District (CCISD).
-For the fiscal year 2025, the City of League City adopted a property tax rate of $0.369 per $100 of assessed property value.
-CCISD's tax rate typically makes up the largest portion of the bill, followed by the county's rate.
-To calculate your annual property tax, you multiply the assessed value of your home by the combined tax rate and divide by 100.
-For example, a home valued at $400,000 with a hypothetical combined rate of $2.25 per $100 would owe $9,000 in annual property taxes.
-Homeowners may be eligible for deductions, such as the Houston Homestead Exemption, which can lower their taxable property value.
-Payments are typically due by January 31st each year.
+Understanding property taxes is a crucial step for any prospective homebuyer.
+In League City, property taxes are levied by multiple entities, and the total tax rate is a sum of the rates from the City of League City, Galveston County, Clear Creek Independent School District (CCISD), and potentially other special districts like a Municipal Utility District (MUD).
+For the 2024 tax year (influencing the FY2025 budget), the City of League City adopted a property tax rate of $0.369 per $100 of assessed property value.
+The largest portion of a resident's tax bill goes to CCISD, accounting for approximately 58% of the total.
+The city receives about 22%, with Galveston County collecting the remaining 20%.
+To calculate your annual property tax, you multiply the assessed value of your home (minus any exemptions) by the combined tax rate and divide by 100.
+For example, a home with a taxable value of $350,000 and a combined rate of $2.50 per $100 valuation would have an annual tax bill of $8,750.
+Homeowners may be eligible for various exemptions, such as the homestead exemption, which can reduce the taxable value of their primary residence.
+A comprehensive guide to homestead exemptions can provide further clarity.
+Payments are typically due by January 31st of the following year.

 Best League City Realtor